WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 Aside from potentially reducing your site’s speed and functionality, your comments section can also provide an arena for unsavoury content and even online bullying.

-Naturally, all of the above can result in penalisation from Google and a loss of trust from your userbase.
 As a result, if you disable WordPress comments, it can provide a simple way of maintaining your ranking and reputation.

 Spam comments